Mbed-TLS/mbedtls-docs/kb/compiling-and-building/how-do-i-configure-mbedtls.md

     scripts/config.pl unset <name>
     scripts/config.pl set <name> [<value>]
     ```
-The `config.pl` script automatically finds the `config.h` file when it runs this way from Mbed TLS' root directory.
+The `config.pl` script automatically finds the `mbedtls_config.h` file when it runs this way from Mbed TLS' root directory.
 If you want to run it from another directory or on another configuration file (see below), you need to use the `-f` option.

 ## Alternative configuration files